Four-Dimensional Phase-Space Reconstruction of Flat and Magnetized Beams Using Neural Networks and Differentiable Simulations: Phase space reconstruction for a magnetized beam

 First, we will discuss the phase space reconstruction for the magnetized beam case.
 With the skew and normal focusing quadrupoles turned off, the magnetized beam was transported to and imaged on YAG1.
 The normal quadrupole magnet (DQ4) gradient was scanned from $-1.79$~T/m to $1.79$~T/m over 21 steps with 3 images captured at each quadrupole-magnet settings.
 A subset of the images captured appear in Fig.~\ref{fig:magnetized_traintest}.
 Half of the measured cases were then passed to the GPSR algorithm to reconstruct the beam distribution, with the other half of the cases set aside to be used as a test set to validate the reconstruction accuracy.
 Details regarding the image processing and the reconstruction algorithm are described in the Appendix~\ref{appenx_gpsr}.

 Black, gray, and white lines on Fig.~\ref{fig:magnetized_traintest} indicate 95th, 50th, and 25th percentile contour lines of the measured and predicted beam densities for each quadrupole strength respectively.
-In the case of the measured beam density, some features around the core distribution can be seen.
-This is due to the use of multi-lens array (MLA)~\cite{PhysRevAccelBeams.20.103404} to shape a uniform transverse UV distribution at the cathode.
+In the case of the measured beam density, high-frequency modulations are observed around the core of the measured beam density.
+These features originate from the micro-lens array (MLA)~\cite{PhysRevAccelBeams.20.103404} nominally used to homogenize the transverse distribution of the UV laser pulse on the photocathode surface.
+The MLA yields highfrequency modulations arising from the formation of local focal points from the microlenses composing the array.
 Nevertheless, we observe that the predicted density distribution closely matches the characteristics of the training data.
 Furthermore, predictions of the beam distribution as a function of normal quadrupole focusing strength also agree well with the test measurements excluded from the training set.
 As a result, we conclude that the reconstructed transverse beam distribution matches the real beam distribution.

 The reconstructed phase space at the entrance of the DQ4 quadrupole magnet is illustrated in Fig.~\ref{fig:magnetizedbeam_recon}.
 The $(x-y)$ distribution shown in Fig.~\ref{fig:magnetizedbeam_recon}(a) implies that the beam is nearly round with beam sizes of $\sigma_{x}(\sigma_{y})=1.62(1.58)$~mm and projected emittance $\epsilon_{nx}(\epsilon_{ny})=48.6(44.9)$~mm~mrad, respectively, where the emittance has the contribution from the canonical angular momentum terms.
 As can be seen in Fig.~\ref{fig:magnetizedbeam_recon}(d,e), the position-divergence correlations within the projected phase spaces $(x-x')$ and $(y-y')$ are almost identical to each other.